we1pingyu/lsmjoin/README.md

 ## Step 3: Run Benchmarks

-After compiling RocksDB, enter the `lsm_join` directory and run the `.sh` scripts with your data path.
-The scripts serve the following functions:
+After compiling RocksDB, enter the `lsm_join` directory and run the `.sh` scripts, specifying your data path.
+The scripts are named according to the corresponding section numbers in the paper, reflecting the experiments described in each section.
+Additionally, we provide scripts for comprehensive evaluations:

-- `test_overall.sh`: Overall evaluation of all join algorithms and datasets, corresponding to Figure 3 in the paper.
+- `test_overall.sh`: Overall evaluation of all join algorithms and datasets.
-- `test_overall_different_size.sh`: Evaluation on different data sizes and distributions, corresponding to Figure 4 in the paper.
-- `test_lsm.sh`: Evaluation on different LSM-tree configurations, corresponding to Figures 4 and 5 in the paper.
-- `test_breakdown.sh`: Latency breakdown on join algorithms, corresponding to Table 6 in the paper.
+- `test_breakdown.sh`: Latency breakdown on join algorithms.